alan101303/Computergrafik/assignment/readme.txt

 For all exercises, I tried to recognize the initial geometries in the later iterations.
 Then I wrote Fs and +s and -s in the first and second iterations and tried the combination that made sense out.

 STOCHASTIC SYSTEMS - RICHIE SASEETHARAN:
+It took a while to understand that I had to add the probs into a list and set the boundaries there.
+Aftet that everything worked out fine.